Becoming Animal: Tutelary Animal Spirits

 Slug, Toad, Snake

-The source behind each human’s magical power is so compelling: animal spirits who taught humans their secret powers, their methods transferred through attentiveness, humility, and practice over time.
-The idea that power can be gained from alliances with animal spirits — not by treating them as cheaply-bought badges but truly seeking wisdom and power from them — is both ancient and universal, a class of traditions lost when cultures divide humans from the rest of the world.
+The source behind each human’s magic is so compelling: animal spirits who taught them their secret powers.
+Yet the idea that power can be gained from alliances with animal spirits is both ancient and universal, a class of traditions lost when cultures divide humans from the rest of the world.

 European Shapeshifting and Tutelary Animal Spirits

 There are hints of similar attitudes about animal spirits and magic among European peoples.
-Old Norse literature mentions berserkers and ulfhednar — warriors who sought to emulate bears and wolves in their warmaking.
-It wasn’t just a name they gave themselves or a felt kinship — they aimed to truly mimic the behavior and power of these animals, even wearing the furs and skins of their tutelary spirits.
+Old Norse literature mentions berserkers and ulfhednar — warriors who seem to have drawn power from and emulated bears and wolves in their warmaking.
 Boars are another tutelary animal for northern European peoples, including Germanic, Finnic, and Slavic groups.
 A battle formation called svinfylking in Old Norse resembled a boar’s snout and tusks, and Tacitus mentions warriors who wore the image of a wild boar rather than armor in battle.
-Beowulf mentions the boar as a guardian and inspiration for those in battle:
+Beowulf also mentions the boar as a guardian and inspiration for those in battle:

 “but the shining helmet guarded his head, (the helmet) whose duty it was to stir up the mere depths, to seek the surging water… wonderfully adorned with boar-images, so that afterwards no brand nor battle-sword might bite through it” (ibid.)